Lawyers for actors Costner, Baldwin face off in trial

 Plaintiffs will prove that Costner and his associates lied repeatedly to exclude them, Cobb told Reuters.
 "Lies are like potato chips - no one can tell just one," Cobb said.

-Costner's defence contends that the plaintiffs were not actual investors in Ocean Therapy Solutions at the time of the BP deal, and therefore their claim is not valid.
+Costner's defense contends that the plaintiffs were not actual investors in Ocean Therapy Solutions at the time of the BP deal, and therefore their claim is not valid.

 Both actors were expected to appear in court every day of the trial before U.S. District Judge Martin L.C.
 Feldman and eight jurors.